Designing AI-Infused Interactive Systems for Online Communities: A Systematic Literature Review: Introduction

-However, designing effective AI-infused systems is far from straightforward, as it involves clearly identifying community needs, making informed design decisions, and rigorously evaluating the system’s impact \cite{gregor2013positioning, amershi2019guidelines, hevner2004design}.
-Recent years have witnessed a proliferation of AI-infused systems designed to support various aspects of online communities.
-These systems often differ widely in their design goals, system functionalities, and evaluation strategies.
-Without a structured synthesis of these studies, it is challenging for researchers to identify which design insights are generalizable, which require further investigation, and where underexplored space lies.
-Thus, we identify the need for a systematic analysis of how AI-infused systems operate within online communities to support diverse stakeholders and inform the design of more effective, adaptable, and responsible community technologies.
+However, designing effective AI-infused systems is far from straightforward, as it involves clearly identifying community needs, making informed design decisions, and rigorously evaluating the system’s impact \cite{gregor2013positioning, amershi2019guidelines, hevner2004design}. \yh{Recent years have witnessed not only a proliferation of such systems but also their technological evolution and role transformation.
+Consequently,} these systems often differ widely in their design goals, functionalities, and evaluation strategies.
+Without a structured synthesis of these studies, \yh{it remains unclear how traditional design wisdom applies to these emerging, complex interactions.} Thus, we identify the need for a systematic analysis of how AI-infused systems operate within online communities. \yh{By distilling emerging sociotechnical design patterns, our review aims} to support diverse stakeholders and inform the design of more effective, adaptable, and responsible community technologies.
 While existing surveys have investigated various forms of human–AI interaction \cite{shi2023understanding, li2024we}, little is known about how such interaction unfolds within online communities, where complex social roles and diverse interaction patterns fundamentally shape the nature and impact of these systems.
-To fill the void, this paper aims to address the following research questions: \begin{description} \item[ RQ1] \yh{\textit{How have AI‑infused systems been designed to address challenges in online communities?}} \item[ RQ2] \textit{How have existing studies evaluated the impact of AI-infused systems in online communities?} \end{description}
+To fill the void, this paper aims to address the following research questions: \begin{description} \item[ RQ1] \textit{How have AI‑infused systems been designed to address challenges in online communities?} \item[ RQ2] \textit{How have existing studies evaluated the impact of AI-infused systems in online communities?} \end{description}